 ultrasonic sensor kit Ultrasonic Sensor Kit "Ultrasonic" refers to very high-frequency sound - sound that is higher than the range of human hearing.
-Sonar, or "Sound Navigation And Ranging," is an application of ultrasonic sound that uses propagation of these highfrequency sound waves to navigate and detect obstacles.
+Sonar, or "Sound Navigation And Ranging," is an application of ultrasonic sound that uses propagation of these high-frequency sound waves to navigate and detect obstacles.
 Sonar has a wide variety of applications and a wide variety of users, from submarines avoiding underwater obstacles to hungry bats looking for their dinner!
-INSERT THESE PAGES at the back of the Sensor Chapter in your Vex Inventor's Guide.
 YOU MUST HAVE A PROGRAMMING KIT TO USE THIS SENSOR!